webdesigner2019/100-days-of-code/log.md

 ### Day 2: May 27, Thursday

 **Today's Progress**: I'm relearning how to work on .md files;
+1. Attended Algorithms & Interview Prep - Stacks & Queues (Whiteboarding Practice)
+2. Volunteered to be a breakout room helper for tonight at SF-Algos
+3. Revisited Basic HTML5 course in freecodecamp.org

 **Thoughts** I googled for two actions I didn't know how to move forward in github and in an md file.
 I feel good that I dont feel stuck on a subject.
 I was able to push forward on my coding journey.